mpuening/learn-jakartaee/learn-jakartaee-jaxrs/README.md

 ## JAX-RS

-After building the applicaton, you can run this application with Open Liberty using this command from this `learn-jakartaee-jaxrs` directory:
+After building the application, you can run this application with Open Liberty using this command from this `learn-jakartaee-jaxrs` directory:

 ```